ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

   - `[ ]` PDF to Gradescope assignment `pa6-notes`
   - `[ ]` Two code files for completed tasks to `pa6-code` (just two of four programs need to be completed)

+Different assignments in this course have different collaboration policies.
+On this assignment, you **cannnot** collaborate with anyone.
+Your submission must be your own work and you cannot share or post code from your submission anywhere other than to hand in the assignment.

 ## Task

 Make a copy of [this Google